input-output-hk/iogx/README.md

 This file will be evaluated once for each element in your GHC build matrix: if your [`haskellCompilers`](#323-haskellcompilers) has 2 elements, and if [`shouldCrossCompile`](#325-shouldcrosscompile) is set to `true`, then this file will be called 8 times (taking into account profiled and non-profiled builds).

 If this file does not exist then a `haskell.nix` project will still be created using default values and common heuristics.

+If none of the function parameters are needed, your can omit them and write an attrset only in this file.

 ### 3.3.1. `inputs`